 To promote waste reduction at source and recycling, we have been proactively conducting various promotion and publicity to encourage PRH tenants to practise a good habit of “use less, waste less” in their daily lives.
 We have implemented the Estate Ambassadors (EAs) of Environmental Protection Scheme in September 2022 and successfully recruited about 700 PRH tenants as EAs up to November 2022.
 They will assist in disseminating the messages of waste reduction at source, clean recycling and proper disposal of waste in PRH estates.
 In order to enhance EAs’ knowledge in waste separation at source and clean recycling, arrangement had been made for them to visit ECO Park and attend seminar on waste reduction and recycling.

-To enhance tenants’ awareness of civic responsibility on waste reduction and recycling, we had conducted a 4-months Recyclable Competition commenced from December 2022 to March 2023 so as to encourage PRH tenants and estate management offices to join hands to boost the quantity of recyclables collected together.
+To enhance tenants’ awareness of civic responsibility on waste reduction and recycling, we had conducted a 4-months Recyclable Competition in PRH estates commenced from November 2023 to February 2024 to encourage PRH tenants and estate management offices to join hands to boost the quantity of recyclables collected together.

-Our two mascots, Waste Reduction Bee and Slim Rubbish Bin had visited seven PRH estates under the theme “Let’s join hands to reduce waste in our estates” from November 2022 to January 2023.
-During the visit, the mascots promoted tips of domestic waste reduction, conducted quiz games, distribution of souvenirs, etc. with a view to enhancing tenants’ awareness of waste reduction and recycling.
+Our two themed characters, Waste Reduction Bee and Slim Rubbish Bin had visited 14 PRH estates under the theme “Let’s join hands to reduce waste in our estates” from March to April 2024.
+During the visit, the themed characters promoted tips of domestic waste reduction and separation at source, conducted quiz games, distribution of souvenirs, etc. with a view to enhancing tenants’ awareness of waste reduction and recycling.

-Waste Reduction Bee and Slim Rubbish Bin visited Tin Yiu and Wok Lok Estates to promote waste reduction and recycling in January 2023
+Waste Reduction Bee and Slim Rubbish Bin visited Kai Ching and Tin Yiu (1) Estates to promote waste reduction and separation at source in March and April 2024 respectively

-Waste Reduction Bee and Slim Rubbish Bin visited Tin Yiu and Wok Lok Estates to promote waste reduction and recycling in January 2023
+Waste Reduction Bee and Slim Rubbish Bin visited Kai Ching and Tin Yiu (1) Estates to promote waste reduction and separation at source in March and April 2024 respectively

-Waste Reduction Bee and Slim Rubbish Bin visited Tin Yiu and Wok Lok Estates to promote waste reduction and recycling in January 2023
+Waste Reduction Bee and Slim Rubbish Bin visited Kai Ching and Tin Yiu (1) Estates to promote waste reduction and separation at source in March and April 2024 respectively

 Green Delight in Estates (GDE) Phase 13